python/cpython/Doc/library/cgi.rst

    that single quotes are never translated.

-   If the value to be quoted might include single- or double-quote characters, or both, consider using the :func:`quoteattr` function in the :mod:`xml.sax.saxutils` module instead.
+   If the value to be quoted might include single- or double-quote characters, or both, consider using the :func:`~xml.sax.saxutils.quoteattr` function in the :mod:`xml.sax.saxutils` module instead.